 Satellite access networks are designed to ensure ubiquitous coverage and availability to any users with communication need.
 Beyond wide coverage capabilities, satellite connectivity can add flexibility to the network topology by providing an alternative route through satellite when terrestrial link is unavailable.
 The integration of satellite system, to compensate for the limitation of terrestrial network will benefit more users with interim but necessary service need.

 When scientist-explorers move to the “blink spots” of terrestrial access network networks (e.g. deserts, oceans, polar regions, etc.), they need to keep collecting scientific data during the regional expedition and store it in local Scientific Research Station for analytic, retrieval, and synchronization with remote Scientific Data Center.
 In such condition, a provisional local area network (LAN) using satellite access could be an option to provide a temporary reliable communication service.

+Scientific Expedition Team with tens of explorers and vehicles arrives at Antarctica to start scientific expedition activities in area LocArea for a month as Figure X.1.1-1 depicts.